Professor Cullen Lecture Notes

 There are two basic operations for accessing an Array: extraction and storing.

-You populate an Array by storing into the first available free slot.
+You populate an Array by storing information into the first available free slot.

-To query or access a stored element you directly address its slot location.
+To query or access a stored element you directly address it using the slot location index.

-To store or extract an element from the middle of a populated Array requires that all elements on one side of the insertion/extraction point are shifted by one slot to either make room or to contract the space needed to accomodate the change.
+To store an element into an already populated position may require that all elements on one side of the insertion point be shifted by one slot location to accommodate the change.

 BOUNDARY CONDITIONS are those special or unique circumstances that present themselves when dealing with the logic necessary to process the endpoints of a given data structure.
-The boundary conditions describe the behavior of the algorithmic simulation at the edges of the simulation region.
+The boundary conditions describe the behavior at the “edges” of the simulation region.

 Boundary Conditions include the following: